There’s an old saying that the more things change, the more they stay the same.

 It can also interpret images, podcasts, and videos to gain information in seventy-five different languages.

-In non-tech speak, MUM is a powerhouse that is the closest experience someone searching the internet can have to asking a living human a question.
+In non-tech speak, MUM is a powerhouse that is the closest experience someone searching the internet can have to ask a living human a question.

 It is designed to be a way to scale globally and break language barriers, as the website will be able to look for information in dozens of the world’s top languages.